 How Many Undergrads Receive Financial Assistance?

-$11,238 is the normal Bakersfield College's first year financial aid plan.
-About 84.0% of freshman students receive some financial aid, the majority of which is in the form of loans.
+$10,940 is the normal Bakersfield College's first year financial aid plan.
+About 89.0% of freshman students receive some financial aid, the majority of which is in the form of scholarships and grants.

 Financial aid consists of scholarships, grants, and student loans.
 However, college loans have to be repaid, so they are not a real college discount.